Assessing Your Aviation SMS Implementation

 - Executives have revenue goals that directly relate to QMS performance;

 - Managers have pressures to maintain compliance (a type of safety production), and may interject potential problems to maintain it; and

 - No employee wants to be “that guy” – the one who slows everyone else down because he is going too slow or points out a problem that turns out to be nothing.

 When I think about the word production, the corresponding word is pressure.
-So it’s understandable why so many aviation service providers slip into focusing on production and performing rather than putting safety first.
+So it’s understandable why so many aviation service providers slip into focusing on production and performance rather than putting safety first.
 It will always be a battle.
 Safety managers simply have to continually reinforce management's value of safe operations.
 The two competing interests are not mutually exclusive.
-High performing teams can easily adopt a safety culture geared primarily toward safety without necessarily compromising production goals.
+High-performing teams can easily adopt a safety culture geared primarily toward safety without necessarily compromising production goals.